sagemath/more-sagemath-tutorials/2017-05-29-CRM/index.rst

 `Algebraic and Geometric Combinatorics of Reflection Groups
 <http://www.crm.umontreal.ca/2017/Reflexion17/index_e.php>`_ school
 and workshop, and happy to share their expertise.
-To this end we will run informal "computational sessions" every afternoon after the main courses.
-This page contains some material.
+To this end we will run informal computational sessions every afternoon after the main courses.
+This page contains some material for those sessions.

-Sagemath and GAP are open source, and can be used online:
+`Sagemath <http://www.sagemath.org/>`_ and `GAP <https://www.gap-system.org/>`_ are open source, and can be used online:

 - The `SageMath cell server <http://sagecell.sagemath.org/?z=eJwrKMrMK1Fwzq9ILUktci_KLy3QiFZyVdKxiNXUS04sSsnMS8zJLKnU0OTl4uXyUbBVCMrPLwmuLC5JzQUqdFfSMdIxBCpNzE3KTM0riS8uSExOBSn20SvIyS8BsQAl4R4v&lang=sage>`_ for simple calculations